aofarrel/TOPMed_Pipeline_First_Step_WDL/README.md

 * checkgds_memory

 ### Optional Inputs
 * check_gds : *boolean* -- Run the checkGDS step.
-Defaults to false, because this step is computationally intense.
+Defaults to false, because this step is computationally intense and requires your VCF inputs to have "chr" appear in their name.

 ### Outputs
 GDS file matching the name of the input vds with ".gds" appeneded to the end.